r-mc2/verum-archives/Campaigns/22 - Soul of Tyre/Transcripts/Session 15.md

 **Arcadum**: You can ask him questions, the power of the Green is paramount.<br>
 **Andy (Falcon)**: What are the consequences of me asking unlimited questions?
 Entropy, or?

-(Arcadum appears to wary of Andy having revealed the bit about Entropy...)
+(Arcadum appears to be wary of Andy having revealed the bit about Entropy...)

 >**Arcadum**: Okay, it's...
 Remember, you are of the Prism.
 So, when you throw your weight around, so does the Violet.